sql-machine-learning/playground/python/sqlflow_playground/playground_server_design.md

 ## Supported API

-Request URL path is composed by the prefix `/api/` and the api name, like:
+Request URL path is composed by the prefix `/api/` and the API name, like:

 ```url
     https://playground.sqlflow.tech/api/heart_beat
 ```
 This service always uses `HTTPS` and only accepts authorized clients by checking their certification file.
-So there is no dedicated api for user authentication.
+So there is no dedicated API for user authentication.

 Currently supported API are: